 The Simplified Planner by Emily Ley is one of my all-time favorite products.
 I have used this planner for several years and felt that I needed to share a clear Simplified Planner Review so you can determine if this planner is the right fit for you!

 I will admit that I am not the most naturally organized person when it comes to my schedule or to-do list.
 I tend to run on the “It’s all saved in the ole noggin” method (taps top of head with cheesy grin).
 And that method usually leads to a double booking of dinner with my husband as well as a workout class with friends.
 All because I trusted my brain to remember everything.

 My decision to purchase the Simplified Planner was actually made because the covers were so cute.
-I heart pineapples (both in taste and in style) and the Gold Pineapple cover won me over before I even looked at what was inside.
+I heart pineapples (both in taste and in style) and the Gold Pineapple cover a few years ago won me over before I even looked at what was inside.

 When I started using my Simplified Planner, I realized how much I was benefitting from the way it was set up.
 I got the daily version, but there is a weekly version as well if you prefer to see things a week at a time.

-Since I have benefitted so much from using my Simplified Planner, I wanted to help you also get the most out of your Simplified Planner, or just your day to day scheduling practices.
+Since I have benefitted so much from using my Simplified Planner, I wanted to help you also get the most out of your planner with this Simplified Planner Review.

 How will you get the most out of your planner?

 Digital or paper.
 Simplified Planner or iPhone.
 Pick a method that works for you.
 I have found that having a written record of your appointments and to-do lists, make you much more likely to forget and more likely to accomplish your goals.